mmmago/airslide/README.md

 App will ask for access to automations and accessibility settings, please allow both.

-## TDL
+## Work in progress

+🟩 14" MBP compatibility
-- MacBook Pro 16" and MacBook Air M2 compatibility : there might be graphics issues atm, I don't have a machine to test it out
+🟧 16" MBP and MacBook Air M2 compatibility (need feedbacks !)

-- Launch at login issue, app have to be started manually when mac starts.
+User experience on any other mac without notch may vary, might implement a solution later on.

 # Useful Tools